jmcerda/uswds-base/uswds_base_subtheme/README.md

 npm i

 ## Usage
-Copy oig_base_subtheme from oig_base to /docroot/themes/custom/
+Copy uswds_base_subtheme from uswds_base to /docroot/themes/custom/

-Edit contents of oig_base_subtheme.info.yml, and oig_base_subtheme.libraries.yml files by replacing oig_base references to the name of your subtheme.
+Edit contents of uswds_base_subtheme.info.yml, and uswds_base_subtheme.libraries.yml files by replacing uswds_base references to the name of your subtheme.

-Rename the following directories: oig_base_subtheme directory, oig_base_subtheme.info.yml, and oig_base_subtheme.libraries.yml from "oig_base_subtheme" to the name of your "subtheme".
+Rename the following directories: uswds_base_subtheme directory, uswds_base_subtheme.info.yml, and uswds_base_subtheme.libraries.yml from "uswds_base_subtheme" to the name of your "subtheme".

 Edit your customzied USWDS settings  `_uswds-theme-custom-settings.scss` file.